sarryqassir/100-days-of-code/README.md

 ## What happens after?
 I'll be taking what I learn, along with the projects I've built, and looking for opportunities to apply these skills.

+## Where I'm at

+I'm currently a full-time student looking to fast-track my career and explore my options.
+I recently made my first project, a website, which I enjoyed the whole proccess of so much, it inspired me to do more.

+**Goals**:
+- Explore popular technologies and terms
+- Get comfortable setting up, working on, and finishing projects
+- At least 1 leet code question a day
+  - Do questions in python to learn it
+- Review on-the-job and interview skills/ concepts.
+  - Books/ videos + mock interviews/ related conversation

 ## Contents

 * [Rules](rules.md)